How Medicine Defines You May Cause You More Problems

 - We’re all now dealing with a healthcare system that’s failing too many people, and surely you deseve better.

-- One of the reasons why conventional medicine is gettng such poor results is because the way their are taught how to view patients, health and disease is fundamentally flawed.
+- One reason why conventional medicine is gettng such poor results is because the way providers are taught to view patients, health and disease is fundamentally flawed.

 by Dr. John Neustadt